danielchristiancazares/freespace2/docs/PLAN_REFACTOR_TEXTURE_MANAGER.md

 **Mechanism**:

-- Move slot allocation to upload phase (frame-start safe point) only
+- Move slot allocation to upload-phase safe points only (i.e., operations that allocate/evict require proof of upload phase via `UploadCtx`)
-- Make bindless index lookup a pure query:
+- Make bindless slot ownership a pure lookup:
-  - `bindlessSlot(TextureId) const -> BindlessSlot` returns assigned slot if present, else fallback
-  - Requesting a bindless index can *queue an upload* (boundary action) but cannot mutate slot ownership
+  - The texture manager exposes dynamic-slot ownership as availability data (`slottedTextures() const -> SlotMap`, dynamic slots only)
+  - The draw path decides what to do when a texture is unslotted (e.g., use the fallback reserved slot)
+- Keep draw-path side effects explicit and CPU-only:
+  - Requests like `requestBindlessSlot(TextureId)` record interest only (no allocation/eviction)
+  - Upload/residency work like `queueTextureUpload(...)` is explicit; slot ownership is only mutated in upload phase (e.g., `assignBindlessSlots(const UploadCtx&)`)

 **Behavior Change**: